andoniflores/react-autocomplete-component/README.md

 1. Clone the project from github
 2. Navigate to the project directory
+3. Fill .env file with Client ID and Client Secret previously gathered
-3. run `npm install` and then `npm run dev`
+4. Run `npm install` and then `npm run dev`
-4. Manually test the component served on localhost
+5. Manually test the component served on localhost